Documentation / Google Web Vitals

 }

-Our pre-made dashboards includes Google Web Vitals where you can see latest metrics and trends compared to last week.
+Our pre-made dashboards include Google Web Vitals where you can see latest metrics and trends compared to last week.

-To verify and check that the metrics seems to be correct, you can load your page in Chrome and then copy/paste the following snippets in the console and look at the console log.
+To verify and check that the metrics seem to be correct, you can load your page in Chrome and then copy/paste the following snippets into the console and look at the console log.
 That is useful if you want to file a bug for Chrome.

 To get the first contentful paint: